 Long before the planned introduction of a European-wide obligation to issue sustainability reports, fischer took a proactive approach.
 We introduced a sustainability management programme in 2015 and began issuing our own sustainability reports in 2016.

-fischer strategy for sustainability
+fischer strategy for sustainability.

-- · Digitisation
+- · Digitisation · New materials

+- Products

-- · Products
+- - · Business models

 - · Production processes · Processes

-- Market and customer Users
+- Market and customer

-- Resources Energy

-- · Training & education